Axa (comics): Publication history

-Publication history

 The first strip appeared in the 3 July 1978 edition of The Sun, and would run daily Monday to Saturday.
 The strip was characterized by frequent female partial nudity, especially from the title character, and has been called good girl art.
 Romero created a total of 2,238 strips in black/white before it was cancelled.
 The last strip, which ended abruptly the ongoing storyline, was published in The Sun was number 2238, published on November 16, 1985.
 Axa was replaced by Striker, a football strip by Sun journalist and design assistant Pete Nash.
 The storyline was eventually concluded in the album Los Traicionados in 2012, published in Spain.

 Romero also produced a longer story in full colour which was published in the Spanish magazine Creepy in issues #52-59 (1983-1984) by Toutain Editor, and later collected in the Axa Color Album; this storyline featured full-frontal nudity from the heroine.
 After The Sun cancelled the daily version of Axa, Romero returned to draw Modesty Blaise.

 Ken Pierce meanwhile collected The Sun strips in collected editions, and in 1985 he signed a deal to co-publish these with Eclipse Comics for the American market.
 Pierce also brokered a deal between Romero and Eclipse to provide new adventures in the comic book format for the American market.
 Chuck Dixon was assigned to write the bimonthly ongoing title, which would feature no nudity and more humour.
 Pierce, who would edit the series, felt this was a necessary change to enable the book to reach as wide an audience as possible.
 However, Romero's work on Modesty Blaise knocked the book off schedule; while the first issue appeared in April 1987 the second was not released until four months later, and the series was abandoned after two issues.

 Another comic book version of Axa was later produced for the Swedish comic magazine Magnum, written by Petter "Pidde" Andersson.
 The material was reprinted in English in 2000 AD Showcase #4-5 in 1992.
 The strip was published in a wide number of other countries, including France, Italy, Germany, the Netherlands, Denmark, Finland, Yugoslavia, India and Hong Kong.
 Syndication rights are currently held by Knight Features.